wavevision/nette-webpack/README.md

 > **Note:** You can also import `Neon` helper if you want to parse and work with more `neon` files.

 See [example webpack config](./examples/webpack.config.ts) to see it all in action.

+## Credits

+Many️ 🙏 to [Jiří Pudil](https://github.com/jiripudil) for his [WebpackNetteAdapter](https://github.com/o2ps/WebpackNetteAdapter) which we used in our projects and served as an inspiration for this library.